 Which allergies can be detected with an allergy test?

-An allergy test can detect numerous allergies, including pollen allergies, food allergies, pet dander allergies, dust mite allergies and insect venom allergies.
+An allergy test can detect numerous allergies, including pollen allergies, food allergies, pet hair allergies, house dust mite allergies, and insect venom allergies.
 The tests cover a wide range of common allergens.

 Are blood tests for allergies more reliable than skin tests?